 Assumptions regarding measures carried out by private voluntary actions: Figures for the hunting of wild boar have not been included among the prioritized measures in the tables below, except for a limited activity within the Natura 2000 network.
-The prioritized areas for grazing also depend heavily on continued voluntary contributions from farmers and landowners, since the EAFRD payments only cover part of the calculated actual costs.
+The prioritized areas for grazing also depend on continued voluntary contributions from farmers and landowners, Since the EAFRD payments cover part of the calculated actual cost and income forgone, the estimated grazing costs presented below are thus on average lower than the true cost.